Deforestation: Definition

-The Food and Agriculture Organization of the United Nations defines deforestation as the conversion of forest to other land uses (regardless of whether it is human-induced).
-"Deforestation" and "forest area net change" are not the same: the latter is the sum of all forest losses (deforestation) and all forest gains (forest expansion) in a given period.
+Deforestation is defined as the conversion of forest to other land uses (regardless of whether it is human-induced).

+Deforestation and forest area net change are not the same: the latter is the sum of all forest losses (deforestation) and all forest gains (forest expansion) in a given period.
 Net change, therefore, can be positive or negative, depending on whether gains exceed losses, or vice versa.